PeculiarVentures/graphene/README.md

 **NOTE:** For testing purposes it may be easier to work with SoftHSM2 which is a software implementation of PKCS#11 based on OpenSSL or Botan.

-## SoftHSM2
+## SoftHSM2 (assumes Ubuntu)
 * Install SoftHSM2

     `apt-get install softhsm`

-* Specify where your configuration file is

-    `export SOFTHSM2_CONF=/etc/softhsm/softhsm.conf`

-* Fix the configuation file to specify correct path to it's db

-    `%s:/lib\/lib/lib`

 * Initialize the first slot

     `softhsm2-util --init-token --slot 0 --label "My token 1"`

-* The pkcs11 module you can now use can be found here:
+* The PKCS1 #11 module you can now use can be found here:

-  `/usr/lib/softhsm/libsofthsm.so`
+  `/usr/local/lib/softhsm/libsofthsm.so`

-* Adjust permissions so the user your code will run as can access softhsm config and tools:
+* Adjust permissions so the user your code will be able to access the PKCS #11 module:

   ```
-  sudo chmod –R 755 /etc/softhsm
   sudo chmod –R 755 /var/lib/softhsm
-  chown root:softhsmusers /etc/softhsm
+  sudo chmod –R 755 /usr/local/lib/softhsm
   chown root:softhsmusers /var/lib/softhsm
+  chown root:softhsmusers /usr/local/lib/softhsm
   ```

   **NOTE**: This may be more generous than needed.
 It works out to : 0755 = User:rwx Group:r-x World:r-x.